pratik2405/asianfootwears/README.md

 ## Project Overview
 Asian Footwear is a comprehensive e-commerce web application built using .NET Framework, Entity Framework, and SQL Database.
 The application features a robust backend integrated with a dynamic frontend designed using HTML, CSS, JavaScript, and Razor views.
-It provides seamless functionalities for both users and administrators. also make Project **Responsive**
+It provides seamless functionalities for both users and administrators , also make Project **Responsive**

 ## Features